IHTSDO/MLDS/src/main/documentation/dev-setup.md

 Create "Server" definition inside eclipse using Servers view and deploy the app

-Start the server and verify that the app has started at http://localhost:8080/ihtsdo-mlds/
+Start the server and verify that the app has started at http://localhost:8080/

-DB -
+###Install Database
 Install Postgres
 Create mlds user password=password
 Create mlds database, owned by mlds user.
 Create Datasource in tomcat context.xml - Add

 	<!-- IHTSDO MLDS datasource -->
     <Resource
     	name="jdbc/mlds"